imhicihu/npm-under-proxy-serttings/README.md

 ### How do I get set up? ###

-* Dependencies
+* Dependencies administrators
     - NPM
 	- Brew
+    - Yarn
-* Database configuration
+* ~Database configuration~
-    - Out of scope of this repo
+    - ~Out of scope of this repo~ There is no database to handle.
 * How to run tests
-    - Follow our "good practices" (this is only valid for MacOSX environments)
+    - Follow our "good practices" (this is only valid for MacOSX environments and meet *our* technical realm).
+Give a look to `procedures.md` in the root of this repo.
 * Deployment instructions
     - Git our repo.
 Read offline.

 ### Source ###